+- Proposal for contact modification

+- Defective pricing

+- Incurred cost

+- Invoice reviews for allowability or improper payment

+- Claims and request for equitable adjustment

+- Final price submission

+- Termination

+- Closeout

-(2) COs are encouraged to use good business judgment consistent with applicable AMS guidance in deciding whether to obtain such audits.
-If a CO decides not to obtain such an audit, the file must be documented with a rational basis as to why the audit was not obtained.
-The cost of the audit in comparison to the expected payback must be considered.
+- (4) COs should use good business judgment consistent with applicable AMS guidance when deciding whether to obtain audits.
+If a CO decides not to obtain an audit, the file must be documented with a rational basis as to why the audit was not obtained.
+The cost of the audit compared to the expected payback must be considered.